web-extend/web-extend/docs/guide/essentials/entrypoints.md

 When the entry is a folder, and that folder contains a single entry, the `index.js` file within that folder will be discovered as the entry point.

-When the entry is a folder, and that folder contains multiple entries, all the direct `*.js` or `*/index.js` files in that folder will be discovered as entry points.
+When the entry is a folder, and that folder contains multiple entries, all the direct `*.js` or `*/index.js` files within that folder will be discovered as entry points.
 Only files in `contents`, `sandboxes` and `panels` folders will be discovered as multiple entries currently.

 ```
 src/